 - Know your prices.
 How much did it cost to purchase the stroller when it was new?
 Generally, used strollers are prices somewhere around 60% of the new price.
 Higher-end strollers or strollers in excellent or like-new condition may be sold for a higher percentage of the original sale price, with lower-end or well-loved strollers going for a lower percentage.
 Be aware of the accessories that came standard with the stroller; if they’re missing or damaged, you should pay less.

 - Look over the stroller carefully.
-When you’re ready to buy, give the used stroller a very thorough examination.
+When you’re ready to buy, give the used stroller or second hand stroller a very thorough examination.
 Is it generally clean?
 Are there any stains or marks that will drive you crazy every time you see them?
 (Be reasonable, though.
 You might luck into an almost-perfect used stroller, but most of them are going to show some wear-and-tear.)
 Is the stroller in good repair?
 If the tires are air-filled, are they full or flat?
 (Flat tires could mean there’s a leak.)
 If the seat is removable, take it off and make sure that the attachment points are in good repair.
 Push it around.
 Does it make any weird noises, pull to one side or the other, tilt, or wobble?
 Remember to compare its functioning to the new version you (should have) already looked at.

 - Ask about returns.
 Ask about the seller’s return policy.
-Given that you can buy used through consignment stores, thrift stores, eBay, and even Amazon, you may be dealing with a seller who will offer returns if you’re unhappy with the purchase or change your mind.
+Given that you can buy a used stroller through consignment stores, thrift stores, eBay, and even Amazon, you may be dealing with a seller who will offer returns if you’re unhappy with the purchase or change your mind.
 This is less likely to be applicable if you’re buying from an individual, but may be worth asking anyway.
 When I sell baby clothes and gear to folks I know through my mom groups, I’ll always follow up a couple days after the sale to make sure that they didn’t find anything wrong with the item that I missed when I disclosed any flaws (hey, we’re all human).
 If there’s something wrong, I’ll take the item back and refund the buyer’s money.